aao-fyi/shock/exampleSite/content/_index.md

 ---
 title: Shock
+description: "Shock, Hugo theme for static sites."
 draft: false
 ---

-Demonstration and documentation of the Shock Hugo theme.
+Shock is a Hugo theme for static sites.
+This site contains the [Shock documentation]({{< ref "/docs/_index.md" >}}), and is a live demo of the theme.